 To establish a new undergraduate Recognized Student Organization, you must first attend an information session to gain a better understanding of the overall recognition process.
 These sessions are offered a minimum of five times a semester, please RSVP via TribeLink events.

 All groups seeking recognition must have on record a minimum of five interested students on their initial roster of members; these students must be enrolled, full-time at William & Mary.
-Additionally the organization must develop a proposed constitution (pdf).
+Additionally the organization must develop a proposed constitution (pdf) (word).
 Once a group has completed a draft constitution, they must meet with a staff member from the Office of Student Leadership Development for individual consultation.
 Following staff consultation, the draft constitution and application for recognition may be submitted via TribeLink.
 After you submit a complete application, the Office of Student Leadership Development will contact you about scheduling a Student Organization Recognition Committee (SORC), presentation.

 The application materials will then be reviewed by the SORC, which meets at least once a month between September and April.
 During your presentation, you will be asked to present your application and rationale, demonstrate familiarity with university policies, and answer questions from the committee.
 After the presentation, SORC will make a recommendation to the Director of Student Leadership Development on the proposed recognition.
 The Office of Student Leadership Development will provide final notification to the group on status of the application via email.

 The Student Organization Recognition Committee will consist of 7-9 enrolled, full-time students nominated by the Student Assembly and the Office of Student Leadership Development.
 The Associate Director of Student Leadership Development (or her designee) will serve as a non-voting member of the group.

 To reactivate a dormant but previously recognized group, contact Anne Arseneau, Director of Student Leadership Development (757-221-3300 or email@example.com).